johnschimmel/UnoJoy-w-BT-SoftwareSerial/README.md

  - **USB generic gamepad** - the controller can be plugged into the console via USB, is received as a USB generic gamepad device.
  - **Bluetooth** - some controllers can be connected via Bluetooth to the console.

 The USB method was the simplest and was selected because multiple implementation solutions existed to create a controller.
-The Bluetooth protocol to connect to the console was not selected because it was difficult to set up and was not able to be tested or see it working.
+The Bluetooth protocol to connect to the console was not selected because it was difficult even have it set up and testing was never fully possible.

-With the USB solution, once an emulated controller is created it should be able to send all the button presses and releases including control commands, home and select to the console.
+With the USB solution, once an emulated controller is created it should be able to send all the button presses and releases including control commands, 'home' and 'select' to the console.
 The controller should be able to emulate the analog joysticks as well.

-The emulated controller was never intended to emulate the "rubble" effect that the Dualshock controller provided as feedback to a user, for example driving over rocky terrain the controller in hand would vibrate.
+The emulated controller does not need to emulate the "rubble" effect that the Dualshock controller provides as feedback to a user, for example driving over rocky terrain the controller in hand would vibrate.
 This feature was never planned to be implemented.

 ### About PS4 and Xbox One's security